vjlamp/tynamo.github.io/_posts/2018-07-02-arbitrarily-complex-uis.md

 PPS.
 Originally, there were no "neutral" players in Coachaide.
 It took me 30 mins to implement the end-to-end functionality, from the button in the UI to persistence changes for storing the new info in the DB.

 PPPS.
-I hadn't planned on localizing Coachaide to multiple versions, but after finding out about [tempura](https://github.com/ptaoussanis/tempura), I decided ti o give it a go, nand ended up internationalizing and localizing it to Finnish over one weekend.
-Thanks to my neighbor Laura, there is also Spanish translations!
+I hadn't planned on localizing Coachaide to multiple versions, but after finding out about [tempura](https://github.com/ptaoussanis/tempura), I decided to give it a go, and ended up internationalizing and localizing it to Finnish over one weekend.
+Thanks to my neighbor Laura, there is also Spanish translation!

 PPPPS.
-Before publishing this, I decided implemnt full-text search for Coachaide.
+Before publishing this, I decided implement full-text search for Coachaide.
 That took a bit longer, but just for the heck of it, I implemented **both** remote and local (as in client-side) full-text searches for it!